vangelov/saganario/README.md

 ## Example

-In `/examples` folder you will find several tests for sagas of different complexities.
+In the `/examples` folder you will find several tests for sagas of different complexities.
 You can run them with: `npm run examples`.

 ## Test